On the generalized Friedrichs-Lee model with multiple discrete and continuous states: Application in analyzing the discrete state position under interactions

-Then let us look at the effect of turning on the first channel to the discrete spectrum of the second channel.
-Similar to previous case, when there is only an attractive interaction in the second channel, i.e. $v_{22}<0$ with $v_{11}=v_{12}=0$, there could be a dynamically generated bound state ($E_b$) below $a_2$ and we suppose that it is also above $a_1$.
-Then, we turn on the $v_{12}$, that is, when $v_{11}=0$ and $v_{12}\neq 0$, we have
+\item Similar to previous case, when there is only an attractive interaction in the second channel, i.e. $v_{22}<0$ with $v_{11}=v_{12}=0$, a dynamically generated bound state ($E_b$) can exist below $a_2$ and is assumed to be above $a_1$, satisfying the condition $1/G_{22}(a_1)<v_{22}<1/G_{22}(a_2)$.
+We can then examine the effect of turning on the first channel on the bound state spectrum of the second channel.
+There are two cases to consider. \begin{enumerate}

+\item When a small $v_{12}$ is introduced while keeping $v_{11}=0$, the bound state will transit to the second sheet.
+Whether the mass of the state increases or decreases depends on the sign of $\mathrm{Re} G_1(E_b)$.
+A negative $\mathrm{Re} G_1(E_b)$ will cause the mass of the state tend to decrease, while a positive $\mathrm{Re} G_1(E_b)$ will lead to an increase in the mass.

-Since $E_b>a_1$, the $G_1(E)$ factor in the last term contributes a imaginary $-\pi i |g_1(\omega)|^2$ factor, and combining with the other factors produces a negative imaginary part of $|v_{12}|^2$ order in the bracket.
-Then $\det M=0$ requires the state corresponding to $E_b$ moves onto the complex plane so that the term $-v_{22}G_2(E)$ generates a negative imaginary part of order $v^2_{12}$ to cancel the imaginary part of the last term in the bracket.
-Thus, the pole moves continuously to the second Riemann sheet.
-Whether the mass of the pole is moving up or down depends on the real part of the $G_1(E)$ of the last term, $\mathrm{Re} G_1(E_b)=P.V.\int_{a_1}^\infty d\omega \frac{|g_1(\omega)|^2}{E_b-\omega}$: if it is negative(positive) the mass will go up(down) since $G_2(E)$ is negative for $E<a_1$ and the last term in the bracket is positive(negative).
-This happens to the example form factor in Fig.~\ref{fig:G1} when the $\Lambda$ is much larger than $a_2$, and $\mathrm{Re} G_1(E)$ is negative and monotonically increasing near $E_b$, and then turning on the $v_{12}$ will cause the mass of the dynamically generated state in second channel going down.
-When $v_{11}$ is also turned on, similar to previous case, at $E_b$, the term of order $v_{11}$ in $\det \mathbf M$ is
+In this case, we have \aln{\det \mathbf M=-|v_{12}|^2\Big(1-v_{22}G_2(E)-|v_{12}|^2G_1(E)G_2(E)\Big)\,. } Consider solving $\det M=0$ in the powers of $v_{12}$ using iteration.
+Since $E_b>a_1$, the $G_1(E)$ factor in the last term contributes an imaginary term of $-\pi i |g_1(E)|^2$.
+Combining this with the other factors yields a negative imaginary part on the order of $|v_{12}|^2$ in the bracket.
+For $\det M=0$ to hold, the state corresponding to $E_b$ must move into the complex plane, allowing the term $-v_{22}G_2(E)$ to generate a negative imaginary part of order $v^2_{12}$ to cancel the imaginary part of the last term in the bracket.
+Thus, $E$ must have a negative imaginary part, and with the $+i\epsilon$ in the definition of $G_i(E)$, the pole moves continuously to the second Riemann sheet.
+This is consistent with the common knowledge that the resonance poles can not reside on the physical sheet.
+Whether the mass of the pole is increasing or decreasing depends on the the sign of the leading real part of the last term, which is determined by examining $\mathrm{Re} G_1(E_b)=P.V.\int_{a_1}^\infty d\omega \frac{|g_1(\omega)|^2}{E_b-\omega}$.
+If this value is negative(positive) the mass will decrease(increase).
+This is due to $G_2(E)$ being negative and decreasing for $E<a_2$, leading to a negative (positive) contribution from the real part of the last term in the bracket.
+In the example illustrated in Fig.~\ref{fig:G1}, when $\Lambda$ is much larger than $a_2$ where $\mathrm{Re} G_1(E)$ is negative and monotonically increasing near $E_b$, turning on the $v_{12}$ will cause the mass of the dynamically generated state (from $E_b$) in the second channel to decrease.